tardate/LittleCodingKata/c/implementing_a_dictionary/README.md

 ### Building with Automake

 The `build_with_automake.sh` script wraps up the commands to build with Automake.
-This will copy and re-generate the project in a sub-folder called `hash`
+This will copy and re-generate the project in a sub-folder called `hash`.

     $ ./build_with_automake.sh
     ...
     ...
     ALL DONE!
 Trying it out...
     The integer I recorded was: 0
     The string was: two

 ## Credits and References